spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/install.md

   encryption for Palette.

-- If you are installing Palette behind a network proxy server, ensure you have the Certificate Authority (CA) certificate file in base64 format.
+- If you are installing Palette behind a network proxy server, ensure you have the Certificate Authority (CA) certificate file in the base64 format.
 You will need this to enable Palette to communicate with the network proxy server.

 - Access to the Palette Helm Charts.
 Refer to the [Access Palette](../../enterprise-version.md#access-palette) for instructions on how to request access to the Helm Chart